MS-LSTM: Exploring Spatiotemporal Multiscale Representations in Video Prediction Domain: Experiments

 \subsubsection{Comparison of the Training Cost and Performance}

-The quantitative experimental result is shown in Table~\ref{table:taxibj-cost} and Table~\ref{table:taxibj-metric}.
+Table~\ref{table:taxibj-cost} and Table~\ref{table:taxibj-metric} show the quantitative experimental result.
 We can get the same conclusions as above.
 MS-LSTM requires less training cost but has higher accuracy.
 The qualitative experimental result is shown in Fig.~\ref{fig:taxibj-demo}, which compares the absolute difference between true and predicted images.
 Obviously, the prediction of MS-LSTM is the most accurate among all compared models.

-Recently, there is a competing multiscale RNN model published in 2022, which is CMS-LSTM~\cite{chai2022cms}.
-CMS-LSTM uses multi-patch attention to design multi-scale structures.
-Unfortunately, as shown in Table~\ref{table:taxibj-cost} and Table~\ref{table:taxibj-metric}, its multiscale design is expensive and inefficient.
-Although its parameters do not exceed MS-LSTM, its memory usage is more than twice that of MS-LSTM, which is because the attention in CMS-LSTM brings quadratic space complexity.
-This also causes CMS-LSTM to only be used in low-resolution scenes, and we can't even run it on other datasets.
-The thing reflected in Table~\ref{table:taxibj-metric} is that CMS-LSTM performs poorly, it does not even surpass PredRNN++, which shows that the multi-scale design of CMS-LSTM is inefficient.